 When SUA proceeds, the Complainant (or their Advisor) may have as much or as little involvement in the process as they wish.
 The Complainant retains all rights of a Complainant under this Policy irrespective of their level of participation.
 Typically, when the Complainant chooses not to participate, the Advisor may be appointed as proxy for the Complainant throughout the process, acting to ensure and protect the rights of the Complainant, though this does not extend to the provision of evidence or testimony.
-SUA will inform the Complainant prior to initiating the Formal Grievance Process and take immediate steps to provide for the safety of the Complainant, where appropriate.
-In the event the Complainant requests that Recipient inform the Respondent that the Complainant asked Recipient not to investigate or seek discipline, Recipient will honor this request.
+SUA will inform the Complainant prior to initiating the Formal Grievance Process and take immediate steps to provide for the safety of the Complainant requests that Recipient inform the Respondent that the Complainant asked Recipient not to investigate or seek discipline, Recipient will honor this request.